Pool56/TrainAndSearch/README.md

 Finally, the excel document is then uploaded to the IBM Cognos analytics so as to derive insights.
 These insights could be utilized by a water engineer especially on factors that affect water purification such as carbon emissions.
 Moreover,  information derived from the Environmental Intelligence Suite concerning geospatial data outlines occurrences of  earthquakes  which significantly  aids in planning of drilling  operations of  water boreholes.
 Information obtained from Maximo application suite such as probability of   failure once summarized by the IBM Cognos analytics could  be essential  in conducting efficient maintenance schedules as high temperature due to climate change often leads increased tendencies of thermal stress of drilling equipment.
+We have placed excel documents  we used for assessment in the docs secton which we uploaded into the IBM Cognos analytics.